preed/git-vendor-mirror/README.md

 The `--strip-path` option allows you to strip an arbitrary number of paths off the archive if necessary.
 In _most_ cases, you'll need this option, and the value will be `1`, to strip off the top-level directory.

-Putting all these together, the command to run the import would look like the following (which has been split over several lines for the sake of readability):
+Putting all these together, the command to run the import would look like the following, which has been split over several lines to improve readability.
+(We also used the short-form of the above arguments; you may want to look at `git-vendor-mirror --help`):

 ```
 [you@machine workdir]$ ~/path-to/git-vendor-mirror/git-vendor-mirror \